Documenting database design is just one of those skills we web developers tend to lack. I have some theories as to why.

 Sometimes it’s the removal of no-longer-needed columns, rendering a once-useful table into something no longer needed itself.

 You then end up with this leftover.. thing, that keeps getting populated by the application.
 It gets even worse when its sole purpose in life becomes holding up foreign key constraints between other tables.

 Other times, ultra-specific, awkwardly-named columns get added to an existing table due to convenience, which often turns into an eyebrow raiser for the next developer that has to figure out what the column does, and why it’s in that table.

-In worst cases, flag or enum-type columns get added to allow rows to have their own state, effectively denormalizing the table.
+In worse cases still, flag or enum-type columns get added to allow rows to have their own state, effectively denormalizing the table.

 And somewhere in the spacetime continuum, or perhaps outside of it, the gods weep.

-It’s these sort of last minute, weird, stupid things that fouls up pristine database design, and makes documentation that more difficult and verbose.
+It’s these sort of rushed, last minute things that fouls up database design over time, which in turn makes documentation that much more difficult and verbose.
 To this, I say: always refactor, no matter the risk.

 What to Document